OpenListTeam/docs/docs/guide/install/manual.md

 ---

 ## **Get Alist**
-Open [AList Release](https://github.com/Xhofe/alist/releases) to download the files corresponding to the system to be deployed.
+Open [OpenList Release](https://github.com/Xhofe/alist/releases) to download the files corresponding to the system to be deployed.
 The latest version of the front-end has been packaged with the back-end, so there is no need to download the front-end files again.